 Interact With the Industry

-Part of building your audience will include getting your name out there in your niche foodie community.
-This could include other influencers, restaurants, food publications, food photographers, and more.
+Part of building your audience will include getting your name out there in your niche food community.
+This could include networking with other influencers, restaurants, food publications, food photographers, and more.

-Start commenting on videos, blogs, and posts of other influencers to create connections and start creating name recognition.
+While it may be a little intimidating, start commenting on videos, blogs, and posts of other influencers to create connections and build name recognition.
 You can also invite them to collaborate on a YouTube video, podcast, or post.
 These influencer collaborations won’t be monetized, but they can help you both to increase your exposure and gain followers.

-Be where the other industry folks are.
+When it comes time for guest posting and commenting, aim to be where the other industry folks are.
 A local food publication’s social media feed, for example, will attract many others in your niche.
+By making yourself a known-name in this space, you may be able to gain more followers.

 Monetize Your Platform